LucidtechAI/cradl-docs/use-cases/invoice_model.md

  - In the Cradl Platform, go to **Models > New model**.
  - Give your model a name, and add an optional description.
  - Add fields
-   - **Field name**: The name of the field you want to extract, keep in mind that field names should match the names in your dataset.
+   - **Field name**: The name of the field you want to extract.
+You are free to choose any name you like for your field, but keep in mind that the field names need to match the names in your dataset.
    - **Description**: Give the field an optional description.
    - **Vocabulary**: The set of symbols that is allowed in a prediction of this field.
 Shorter vocabularies reduces training and inference time.
 Read more about vocabulary [here](https://docs.cradl.ai/concepts/models#choosing-model-parameters)
    - **Max length**: The maximum number of symbols that a prediction of this field can contain.
 Shorter sequences reduces training and inference time.